EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_look_ahead_set()
-Sets the look ahead distance.
-This is how far ahead in the path the robot looks at.
-Larger numbers will result in worse path following.
+Sets how far away the robot looks in the path during pure pursuits.

-`distance` okapi distance unit
+`distance` how long the "carrot on a stick" is, in okapi units
 <Tabs
   groupId="odom_look_ahead_se_okat"
   defaultValue="proto"